pedrocaixeta/infDB_fork_31mar/tools/_infdb-template/Readme.md

    - **Python:** Add your code to `src/`
    - **SQL:** Add your scripts to `sql/` - We recommend adding numbers according to the execution order (executed in alphabetical order)
    - **Execution:** Start your added python code btw. sql scripts in `main.py`.
 The sql files can be easily executed as shown in `src/demo.py`.
 This spllting ensures clarity and easy overview what is executed.

+7. **Document your code:**
+   - Add docstrings and comments to your code
+   - Update Readme_template.md for user of your tool